VishSinh/vsc-app/INSTRUCTIONS.md

 7. Add comments only when necessary for clarity
 8. Check for existing implementations before creating new ones
 9. Avoid duplicating code across the application

-Following these guidelines will help maintain a clean, efficient, and maintainable codebase that can scale with the project's needs.